 E-safety, which covers online and Internet safety, is a crucial part of modern education.
 Schools have a remit not only to ensure good e-safety practice in school but also to deliver the education required to allow pupils and students to make critical judgements and keep themselves safe when using the Internet and communications technology when away from the school environment.

 In school, as part of our commitment to protecting our students, we use Impero’s products to help us provide a rich, yet safe, digital learning environment for our students in line with Ofsted's recommended approach.
-The software's intelligent monitoring features allow us to provide much more protection than traditional basic filtering, while allowing young people to learn how to navigate the online world safely and, ultimately, assess risk for themselves.
-Keyword detection and real-time monoritoring by the software and by our staff help us identify vulnerable students, viewing anything that has been flagged within the wider context of a student's behaviour, and high level filtering and content blocking help to ensure material deemed inappropriate is not accessible.
+The software's intelligent monitoring features provide an additional layer of protection on top of a standard firewall, and allow us to provide much more protection than traditional basic filtering, while allowing young people to learn how to navigate the online world safely and assess risk for themselves.
+Keyword detection and real-time monoritoring by the software, our teachers and our specialised IT staff help us identify vulnerable students, viewing anything that has been flagged within the wider context of a student's behaviour, and high level filtering and content blocking help to ensure material deemed inappropriate is not accessible.

 The Think U Know website, produced by the National Crime Agency, is a fantastic resource for all aspects of child safeguarding from online safety to young people and relationships.

 As part of this, their range of support tools and films covering topics such as sexting and app usage contains 'How to..' guides for popular apps and websites, explaining such things as privacy settings, additional costs, age restrictions, and the level of control users have over their content.

 The dangers children face online are real and constant, and a small selection of articles can be find via the links below: